Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 Application difference

-The difference in species leads to different uses.
+The difference in types also leads to different uses.

-Different types of garden geraniums are best planted in different parts of the garden in small groups.
-Together they create untidiness due to dissected leaves and medium-sized flowers.
-Apply:
+It is better to plant different types of garden geraniums in different parts of the garden in small groups.
+Together they create untidiness due to dissected leaves and small flowers.
+Applicable:

-• As a background filling of voids in a flower garden
+• As background filling of flower garden voids

-• Filling difficult dry garden areas in the shade
+• Filling difficult dry areas of the garden in the shade

-• For landscaping slopes, thanks to a tenacious strong root system
+• For landscaping slopes, thanks to the tenacious, strong root system

 • Like annuals in the garden

-Geranium garden perennial magnificent actually has a magnificent lilac color, prefers the sun and partial shade.
+The magnificent perennial garden geranium actually has a magnificent lilac color and prefers sun and partial shade.

 Dark brown geranium (Geranium Phaeum) - partial shade, shade

-Geranium Oxford - penumbra, shade.
-Takes space quickly.
+Oxford geranium - partial shade, shade.
+Captures space quickly.

 Types of pelargonium